malensek/dssh/doc/dssh.1.md

 -c
 : Enable colorized output.
 Automatically disabled if stdout is not a terminal.

+-f *host_file*
+: Adds plain-text file(s) of machine hostnames to the master host list.
+Hostnames must be separated by whitespace.

 -i *id_file*
 : Selects an identity file containing a private key to use for authentication.

 -j
 :  x

+-l *host_list*
+: Adds a list of hostnames specified as a string to the master host list.
+Hostnames must be separated by whitespace.

 -o *ssh_opts*
 : Adds options to be passed through to the ssh command line.
 Options should be quoted to avoid confusing the dssh option parser.